UST-QuAntiL/QuantumTranspiler/README.md

 # Vendor-Independent Quantum Transpiler

-The Vendor-Independent Quantum Transpiler is a quantum transpiler written in Python3 that compiles quantum circuits for several QPUs.
-The transpiler supports importing and exporting circuits from various quantum platforms and quantum instruction languages.
+The Vendor-Independent Quantum Transpiler is a quantum transpiling and analyzing framework written in Python3 that compiles quantum circuits for several QPUs.
+The user is guided through the whole process of importing, visualizing, editing, simulating and exporting quantum circuits.
+Additionally, the quantum circuit is analyzed regarding various QPUs and the transpiled, executable quantum circuit can be exported in the respective quantum instruction language.

 ## Dependencies